gpufit/Gpufit/docs/customization.rst

     default:                                                        break;
     }

 6. After adding a new model function, if CMake is being used to configure the compiler, then CMake must be run again.
+If not using CMake, the new model function file (the .cuh file) must be included in the project.
 7. Re-build the Gpufit project.

 Add a new fit estimator